The overall diversity and richness of native species and communities in NSW remains under threat of further decline.

 Species with stable populations

 Assessments of change in the distribution and abundance of species tend to focus on declines because these are the most common type of change.
-The Threatened Species topic deals exclusively with species that are declining in numbers as their survival has been assessed to be at risk in the longer term.
+Thetopic deals exclusively with species that are declining in numbers as their survival has been assessed to be at risk in the longer term.

-However, Figure 12.6 shows that overall, fewer species are considered to be threatened than not threatened.
-Figure 12.1 also shows that most bird species have not experienced contractions in range over the longer term, although more recent surveys of birds indicate that numbers are decreasing in some habitat types or groups.
-Even in the case of land-based mammals, if the figures for extinctions are excluded, slightly more species now have stable than declining distributions.
-Therefore, while many species are declining in numbers and range due to a variety of human-caused disturbances, many others have been less susceptible to existing pressures and have maintained relatively stable populations.
+However, Figure 12.10 shows that overall, fewer species are considered to be threatened than not threatened.
+Figure 12.1 also shows that most bird species have not decreased in range over the longer term, although more recent surveys indicate that numbers are decreasing in some habitat types or groups.
+Even in the case of land-based mammals, when the figures for extinctions are excluded, slightly more species now have stable than declining distributions.
+Therefore, while many species are declining in numbers and range due to a variety of human-caused disturbances, many others have been less susceptible to pressures and have maintained relatively stable populations.

-Some species are more adaptable and can take advantage of human disturbances to create or occupy new habitat niches, sometimes to the extent that they may be considered a nuisance.
-The issue may be local, such as:
+Some species are more adaptable and can take advantage of human disturbances to create or occupy new local habitat niches, for example:

-- brush-tailed possums in the roofs of houses
+- brush-tailed possums can live in the roofs of houses

-- ibis near airport runways or at waste disposal sites
+- ibis survive near airport runways or at waste disposal sites

-- flying-foxes in orchards, or near houses and schools.
+- flying-foxes forage in orchards, or near houses and schools

 There is also some limited evidence that a few native species may be expanding in numbers or range, but such outcomes are rarely studied and difficult to demonstrate conclusively.
-In a few instances, species of native freshwater fish (eel-tailed catfish, climbing galaxias) and native garden plants (Sweet Pittosporum, Cootamundra Wattle) have become invasive after being translocated from their natural habitats.
+In a few instances, species of native freshwater fish such as eel-tailed catfish and climbing galaxias, and native garden plants such as sweet pittosporum and the Cootamundra wattle, have become invasive after being translocated from their natural habitats.

 Listing of key threatening processes

 The biodiversity of NSW is subject to an increasing number and range of threats.
-The Biodiversity Conservation Act 2016 (BC Act) and the Fisheries Management Act 1994 (FM Act) both list the key threatening processes (KTPs) that impact on listed threatened species.
-At 31 December 2017, there were 46 KTPs listed for NSW - 38 under the BC Act and eight under the FM Act.
-There is some overlap, with climate change, shark meshing and changes to river flow regimes listed under both Acts in slightly different ways.
+The Biodiversity Conservation Act 2016 and the Fisheries Management Act 1994 both list the key threatening processes (KTPs) that impact on listed threatened species.

 Table 12.2 summarises the types of KTPs listed.
-Over half of them relate to invasive species, with 24 associated with pests and weeds and a further five pertaining to pathogens and diseases.
+Over half relate to invasive species, with 25 associated with pests and weeds and a further five pertaining to pathogens and diseases.
 Ten KTPs relate to the clearing and disturbance of native habitat.

 |Issue||Number of KTPs|